 Got a Question?

-The FDA rules are out of date, and never anticipated the proliferation of highly-caffeinated products that are currently available.
-There are no strict limits – unlike other countries, such as New Zealand and Australia that limit caffeine amounts to 32mg per 100 ml of drink.
+The FDA rules are outdated and never anticipated the proliferation of highly caffeinated products currently available.
+There are no strict limits – unlike other countries, such as New Zealand and Australia, that limit caffeine amounts to 32 mg per 100 ml of drink.

 Ted Kallmyer B.A., M.Ed.
 ISSA Certified Specialist in Fitness Nutrition

 Ted is our caffeine expert and previous to working at Caffeine Informer spent 12 years as a biology/ health educator for the public school system.
 He is a healthy eating and exercise advocate and loves educating people about what’s in their food and how to live healthier lives.
 Ted is based in Oregon, USA and is a certified sports nutrition coach for Healthyeater.com